 informed to redraw.

 VueJS components can be defined as either simple inline components, or as full/complex externalised ones (i.e in a separate file).

 Simple, Inline Components

 Note here that we can define the property name either quoted or not but note that in order to reference these components in your column definitions you'll need to provide them as case-sensitive strings.

 External .js Components

-Having defined your component, you can then reference them in your column definitions.
+Having defined your component, you can now reference them in your column definitions.

-reference components by either case-sensitive property name, for example:
+To use a component within the grid you will reference components by case-sensitive name, for example:

 The rich-grid example has ag-Grid configured through the template in the following ways:

 The above is all you need to get started using ag-Grid in a VueJS application.
 Now would be a good time to try it in a simple app and get some data displaying and practice with some of the grid settings before moving onto the advanced features of cellRendering and custom filtering.